jonnytrav/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is the document object model and essentially looks and acts like one big object for our window.

 2. What is an event?
+An event is something that happens to an HTML element.
+It could be the entire page loading or a click.

 3. What is an event listener?
+Javascript reacts to event listeners but it does not happen automatically. we have to write event listeners which will invoke a specific function when that event occurs.

 4. Why would we convert a NodeList into an Array?
+So that we can use different array methods found in javascript to further manipulate our data.

 5. What is a component?
+A component is like a mixup of javascript CSS and HTML.
+You could always write individual functions or write CSS styles for every element but at some point things will get redundant.
+Components make those styles and functions reusable and creates endless possibilities.

 ### Git Set up